GDColon/MC2GD/guide.md

 Once you're all set, type `/function scripts:find` into chat and watch as the datapack absolutely obliterates your chat, and if you have a less fortunate computer, your CPU.
 An armor stand is scanning every single block and saying its name in the chat.

-Once you get a message saying "Done", you can close Minecraft and...
+Once (and only when) you get a message saying "Done", you can close Minecraft and...

 ## Step 4 - Run the Program